flexera-public/optima-tools/sandbox_management/terminate_old_applied_policies/README.md

-# Sandbox Management - Terminate Old Policies
+# Sandbox Management - Terminate Old Applied Policies

 ## What It Does